zahid-islam/Github-Trending/README.md

 # GithubTrending

-This project was build using Angulalr 10.
+The project is build using Angular 10.

 Some of screen shot given below